 = main character or one of the main characters / = secondary part /= mini-appearance

-This might be a good popcorn movie, but if you plan to watch it just because of Arnold, don't do it, as he only appears for at max. a minute!
+This might be a good popcorn movie, but if you plan to watch it just because of Arnold, don't do it, as he only appears for a few seconds!

 Mysterythriller after the novels of Dean Koontz.
 In a California desert town, short-order cook Odd Thomas (Anton Yelchin) with the ability to see ghosts encounters a mysterious man with a link to dark, threatening forces.
 It is up to him to prevent the bloodshed that will happen the next day.